tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 $$

 Running the Bulletproof MPC range proof will result in a proof share for each party for their fake commitments, which will be aggregated by the dealer according to the protocol.
 Any one of the party members can be the dealer as the objective here is just to create the aggregated range proof.
 Let the aggregated range proof for the set $ \lbrace C_1, C_2, C_3 \rbrace $ be depicted by $ RP_{agg} $.
 The UTXO will then consist of the tuple $ (C_m , RP_{agg}) $ and meta data $ \lbrace flag, C_1, C_2, C_3 \rbrace $.
-Validation by miners will involve
+Range proof validation by miners will involve
 $$
 C_m \overset{?}{=} C_1 + C_2 + C_3 \\\\
 \text{verify }  RP_{agg}  \text{ for set }  \{ C_1, C_2, C_3 \}